caelcs/builder4test/README.md

 }
 ```
-There many things going on there. but I will try to explain it in the best way that I can.
+There many things going on there but I will try to explain it in the best way that I can.
-There are two concepts to keep in mind, Field, Creator and LookUp.
+There are s few concepts to keep in mind; Field, Creator and LookUp.

 ### Creator
-The Creator implements method build that should contains how the object is going to be build.
+The Creator implements a method build that should contains how the object is going to be build.

 ### Field
 The Field represent the value that you want to change by using the DSL in the construction of your objects.

 ### LookUp
 In charge of binding the Field instance and getting the corresponding value in the creator class.
 In the example above the Creator is building a pojo using the constructor method and it is using the lookUp instance to get the corresponding value.

 ## Build an entity